gibbok/typescript-book/README.md

 In TypeScript, type relationships for arrays are covariant, while type relationships for function parameters are contravariant.
 This means that TypeScript exhibits both covariance and contravariance, depending on the context.

-As of typescript 4.7.0, we can generalize a Covariant by using the `out` keyword:

 #### Optional Variance Annotations for Type Parameters

-Using the `out` and `in` keywords is possible to be specific about Variance annotation:
+As of typescript 4.7.0, we can use the `out` and `in` keywords to be specific about Variance annotation:

-For Covariant use the `in` keyword:
+For Covariant, use the `out` keyword:

 ```typescript
 type AnimalCallback<out T> = () => T; // T is Covariant here
 ```

-and for Contravariance use the `in` keyword:
+And for Contravariant, use the `in` keyword:

 ```typescript
 type AnimalCallback<in T> = () => T; // T is Contravariance here